tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 It also defines the following additional YANG reusable identities for the type of protocol origin:

 protocol-origin-api:
-: A YANG identity to be used when the type of protocol origin is an Application Programmable Interface (API).
+: A base identity to be used when the type of protocol origin is an Application Programmable Interface (API).

 ### Data Types